aetperf/FastTransfer-Documentation/index.md

 # Installation

-Download the latest version from the link provided by Arpe.io and extract the files to a folder on your machine.
+Download the latest version from the link provided by Arpe.io and extract the files to a directory on your machine.
-That's it!
+ For Linux user run a `chmod +x FastTransfer` command.

+For the trial, that's it!
 You are ready to use FastTransfer.

+**For other edition than trial you will need a valid license.** By default FastTransfer will try to find a *FastTransfer.lic* file in the same directory.
+You can also provide another path or an url in your organisation where you store/share the license file by using the `--license` parameter.

 ## Configuration and settings for logging